MARS-Group-HAW/MARS-Group-HAW.github.io/src/pages/student-work/theses.md

   semesterYear: The semester and year in which the thesis was submitted (e.g., "ws2023" or "ss2023")
   pathPdf: The path to the PDF file of the thesis (/img/student-work/theses/<filename>.pdf) -->
 <StudentWork
+  title="Ein agentenbasiertes Simulationsmodell für die Ausbreitung von Wiedehopfen in Norddeutschland" author="David Duong" type="ba"
+  description="This present work covers the development of multi-agent system, with the purpose of predicting the distribution of hoopoes in north germany.
+The hoopoes are agents and are using georeferenced data to accurately predict potential habitats." semesterYear="ss2023" pathPdf="/img/student-work/theses/duong_ba_thesis.pdf" />

+<StudentWork
   title="Bestimmung einer Gruenen Welle bei Lichtsignalschaltungen für Alster-Fahrradfahrer durch agentenbasierte Simulation mithilfe des MARS-Frameworks"